For urgent consular assistance call

 Get your IDP before you leave Australia.

-Driving can be dangerous because of snow, ice on roads and hazardous weather.
+Driving can be dangerous because of snow, road ice, and hazardous weather.

 There are some road rules that you might not know: